Resources and Supports (Free!)

 There are many 12-step groups, specific to certain addictions, most of which have two varieties: one for the addict, and one for those who live with the addict.
 (If you grew up with and/or now live with someone who is an addict, the above resources of ACA and CoDA are also highly recommended!)

 **Please note that not all support group meetings are created equal!
 It's important to find a group/meeting where you feel safe, supported, understood, and uplifted.
-Often, the group leader(s) add their own flavor.
+Many support groups are run by non-professional, without background checks, meaning you should be extra careful with who you trust (such as exchanging personal information or inviting people to your home).
+Aside from safety concerns, the group leader(s) can drastically change the meeting's focus and vibe.
 I recommend "shopping around" and trying a few different meetings to see which one suits you best.**

 c1.
 What Qualifies as an Addiction? = www.psychologytoday.com/ca/basics/addiction

 c2.
 Is Addiction a Disease? by Dr McKauley = www.youtube.com/watch?v=b2emgrRoT2c

 c3.
 Attachment, Disease & Addiction by Dr Mate = www.youtube.com/watch?v=x9cvEa5qFQc

 c4.
 Why Some Addicts Cannot Self-Heal (7th Video) = www.theinstituteforaddictionstudy.org/interviews

 c5.
 See the above ACA (section A) and CoDA (section B) links.